-When it comes to multivariate and spatial problems, statistical methodologies for analyzing high-dimensional extremes—and their corresponding software implementations—remain relatively underdeveloped.
-Extremal dependence refers to the dependence structure governing multivariate extreme value distributions, or equivalently, the finite-dimensional distributions of stochastic processes for extremes.
-This dependence structure is an infinite-dimensional, nonparametric object subject to restrictive conditions, which leads to both a complex formulation of the overall multivariate distribution and significant inferential challenges.
-The literature on high-dimensional extremes covers several topics including multivariate extremes \citep[e.g.][]{Beranger2015}, spatial extremes \citep[e.g][]{davison2012statistical, davison2018}, graphical models \citep{graphical2020} and time series \citep[e.g.][]{Extremogram}, and remains nowadays a vibrating research field with a number of ongoing new results.
+When it comes to multivariate and spatial problems, statistical methodologies for analyzing multivariate and spatial extremes, and their corresponding software implementations, remain relatively underdeveloped.
+The dependence structure governing multivariate extreme value distributions, or equivalently, the finite-dimensional distributions of stochastic processes for extremes is termed extremal dependence.
+It is an infinite-dimensional, nonparametric object subject to some restrictive conditions, which leads to both a complex formulation of the overall multivariate distribution and significant inferential challenges.
+The literature on multivariate and spatial extremes covers several topics including multivariate extremes based on componentwise maxima \citep[e.g.,][]{Beranger2015} and multiple peaks over threshold \citep[e.g.,][]{rootzen2018multivariate}, spatial extremes based on pointwise maxima and peaks over threshold \citep[e.g.,][]{davison2012statistical, davison2018}, graphical models \citep{graphical2020} and time series \citep[e.g.,][]{Extremogram}, and remains nowadays a vibrant research field with a number of ongoing new results.
 These have produced useful \proglang{R} packages such as \pkg{mev} \citep{mev}, \pkg{SpatialExtremes} \citep{SpatialExtremes210}, \pkg{mvPot} \citep{mvpot}, \pkg{RandomFields}, \pkg{graphicalExtremes} \citep{graphicalextremes}, \pkg{extremogram} \citep{extremogrampkg} as well as \pkg{ExtremalDep} \citep{extremaldep}.
-A review of statistical software for modelling extremes is presented in \citet{Belzile2023} introduces some of the capabilities of \pkg{ExtremalDep}, here we provide an in-depth guide to the package with some practical illustrations.
+A review of statistical software for modeling extremes is provided by \citet{Belzile2023}, which introduces some of the capabilities of \pkg{ExtremalDep}; but we offer here a more in-depth guide to the package, complemented by practical illustrations.